kavinvalli/rita/README.md

 ## Linting and Formatting

 This project comes with ESLint and Prettier setup out of the box, configs are in `.eslintrc.js` and `.prettierrc` respectively.

-There's also husky and pretty-quick for pre-commit formatting.